-Returning to work after the Christmas holidays can be pretty soul destroying.
-But why not keep the holiday spirit alive by planning a winter break this January?
+Whether you are partial to a blast of winter sun or prefer to have fun in the snow, you can keep the holiday spirit of Christmas alive by planning a winter break this January.
 A break from the drudge of the daily commute will help you sail through the winter months, and you can have lots of fun deciding where you want to go and planning what you are going to do when you get there.
 Why not choose from one of these five destinations that will be sure to chase away those winter blues?

-- Florida.
+Florida.
 Florida has something for everyone, from the tranquil beaches of the north-east coast, to the party beaches of Miami.
-Then there is the city of theme parks – Orlando ‒, with Walt Disney World, Universal and SeaWorld offering attractions to fill weeks of your time.
+Then there is the city of theme parks – Orlando ?, with Walt Disney World, Universal and SeaWorld offering attractions to fill weeks of your time.
 January and February are excellent months to visit Orlando as, by this stage, the mayhem of the festive season has calmed down and spring break is still a few weeks away.
 This should mean shorter queues and fewer crowds to deal with.
 The start of the year is also a great time to visit beach resorts in the south, before US college students descend for spring recess.
 You should enjoy off-peak prices for flights and hotels; but just be aware of the UK half term break in February when prices can spike.
-Many visitors to Florida from the northern hemisphere will appreciate the mild average temperature of 16°C/ 60°F (often rising to 22°C/71°F during the day) and the minimal rainfall.
+Many visitors to Florida from the northern hemisphere will appreciate the winter sun and mild average temperature of 16°C/ 60°F (often rising to 22°C/71°F during the day).

 The Communications Workers Union have advised Post Office workers will stage 5 days of strikes in the lead up to Christmas.
 The strike is expected to cause disruption to those sending gifts and Christmas cards via the Royal Mail network.